bernhardAxonIvy/doc/source/engine-guide/administration/deployment.rst

   :name: pom

-The second example deploys the current project to the application **portal** to an |ivy-engine| which is accessible on :file:`http://localhost:8080/ivy`.
-This engine has an valid licence with an administrator defined.
-So a server entry in your maven :file:`settings.xml` is needed for the credentials.
-This entry will be mapped to the :code:`deployServerId`, in this case :file:`serverId`.
+The second example deploys the current project to the application **portal** to an |ivy-engine| which is accessible under :file:`http://localhost:8080/ivy`.
+You need to configure an administrator user for authentication in maven :file:`settings.xml`.
+Your custom defined :file:`serverId` must match with :code:`deployServerId`.

 .. literalinclude:: includes/http-deployment-maven-build.xml
   :language: xml